xbufu/ansible-role-docker/README.md

 Ansible Role: Docker
 =========

 An Ansible role to install Docker and Docker Compose on Linux distributions.
-Deploys Portainer Agent by default as well.

 Requirements
 ------------